University of Genoa: Schools and Departments

+The University of Genoa shares a branch campus of Florida International University in Miami, Florida, United States, in Genoa.
+The two universities mutually host students of either university's School of Architecture.

 Rankings

 In the ranking of Italian universities, the University of Genoa is ranked 13th by ARWU, 18th by QS, and 18th by THE.

 The university is ranked 151–200 in Engineering - Civil and Structural in the QS World University Subject Rankings.

 Times Higher Education gave the university a rank of 150+ in the Law category in its 2020 list of subjects.